Why people leave MailerLite

 Sequenzy combines transactional and marketing emails with AI-powered content generation.
 Describe what you want ("a 5-email trial expiry sequence for a project management SaaS") and it writes the emails.
 Stripe syncs automatically—MRR, churn signals, subscription status.

-It's $19/mo for 10k emails vs MailerLite's $73.
+It's $49/month for 120k emails (unlimited subscribers) vs MailerLite's $73.
 The catch: no landing pages.
 If you need those, MailerLite wins.
 See our MailerLite comparison for details.

 If you're a creator: ConvertKit

 ConvertKit is purpose-built for newsletter writers and creators.
 The interface is cleaner than MailerLite, the automation is more robust for creator workflows, and they have monetization features MailerLite doesn't.
 More expensive at $79/mo, but worth it for creators.
-Check our ConvertKit comparison.
+Check our ConvertKit comparison and our ConvertKit alternatives page.

 If budget is everything: Brevo

 Brevo offers unlimited contacts on all plans—including free.
 Pay per email sent instead of per subscriber.
 At low volume, it's cheaper than anything.
 Plus transactional emails and SMS are included.
 The interface is dated, but the value is unbeatable.
-See our Brevo comparison.
+See our Brevo comparison and Brevo alternatives.

 If you need serious automation: ActiveCampaign